Gabriel-Wright/Personal-website/_blogs/new-website-design.md

 I was shocked, this was the first time I had heard Simba speak.
 His voice was nasally, but I still liked it.

 Simba was right!
-A DB/API setup was cool for learning full stack, but it slowed me down durisng production use.
+A DB/API setup was cool for learning full stack, but it slowed me down during production use.
 I kept adding features that might make adding content easier, instead of actually adding content.

 ## Design Choices